[Smell-free] How to create CSS that doesn't smell like Bootstrap using Bootstrap 4

 table of contents

-This may be a bit old news, but version 4 of Twitter Bootstrap (hereafter referred to as Bootstrap) has been released (4.1 is already out at the time of writing this article).
-It's
+This might be slightly old news, but Twitter Bootstrap (hereinafter referred to as Bootstrap) version 4 has been released (although version 4.1 is already out at the time of writing).
+It

 Bootstrap version 4 supports precompilation using Sass, so I would like to literally deodorize (modify) it to see how much of the Bootstrap smell I can remove